Posted on May 20, 2025

 Once upon a time, whenever I heard a photographer say, “That’s exactly what I saw when I was there,” I’d cringe (because that’s impossible).
 Today, given the proliferation of AI generated and enhanced images, maybe I should rethink my perspective and just be glad that the photographer was there at all.

 There’s a lot of buzz in the photography world about AI and its ability to manufacture images.
-I can’t deny AI’s benefits for many legitimate uses, but creating an image from the comfort of your office chair with just a few words of description?
+I can’t deny AI’s benefits for many legitimate uses, but creating a landscape image from the comfort of your office chair with just a few words of description?
 Count me out.

-Of course we’ve all seen images that were clearly faked, either through Photoshop manipulation or more recently with the help of AI.
-Somehow these images manage to fool enough people to generate a host of social media Likes and comments (“stunning!”), which tells me there’s a subset of photographers whose prime motivation is acclaim.
-Photography needs to make you happy, so if this is what makes them happy, I can’t begrudge these photographers the attention they need—my concern is the damage willingness to solicit attention at any cost does to the credibility of the real photographers.
+Of course we’ve all seen landscape and nature images that were clearly faked, either through Photoshop manipulation (jumbo moon anyone?) or more recently with the help of AI.
+Somehow these images manage to fool enough people to generate a host of social media Likes, comments (“stunning!”), and shares, which tells me there’s a subset of photographers whose prime motivation is acclaim.
+Photography needs to make you happy, so if this makes them happy, I can’t begrudge these photographers the attention they need—my concern is the damage this inclination to solicit attention at any cost does to the credibility of the real photographers.

-I’m not railing against image processing.
+This is not a rant against image processing.
 In fact, in today’s world of digital capture, effective processing is an essential part of the creative process (as it has always been for B&W photography).
 But while the computer is important to digital capture, it’s there to serve the image, not generate it.
 Because I always want my creativity to happen in my camera, not my computer, I have to start thinking about processing long before I click the shutter.
 (The digital-capture equivalent of Ansel Adams’ “visualization” approach.)

-Photography appeals to different people for different reasons.
-As much as I appreciate the processing power digital capture has brought to photography (especially to color photography—processing not a practical option for color film/transparency shooters), processing is probably my least favorite part of photography.
-And I know many excellent photographers who love processing and are far more masterful than I am.
+Of course photography appeals to different people for different reasons.
+As much as I appreciate the processing power digital capture has brought to photography (especially to color photography—processing wasn’t a practical option for color film/transparency shooters), processing is probably my least favorite part of photography.
+And I know many excellent photographers who love processing and are far more masterful at it than I am.

 When I view the photography of others, I want to feel like they’re conveying their own connection with the scene, not just trying to show me something pretty—and in so doing, they’re offering me a connection to their world.
-While every image is processed (either by the photographer, the camera, or both), the best processing enables me to forget it happened at all so I can simply connect with the scene.
+While every image from every photographer is processed (either by the photographer, by the camera, or both), the best processing is done in a way that allows me to ignore the processing so I can simply connect with the scene.

 Even more important to me than the image I create is the in-Nature creation process where the connection actually starts.
 I’m not saying that I wander the woods with a camera consciously thinking about connections—it’s more a state I naturally fall into while in Nature that compels me to stop and make an image, or to patiently wait for the image to happen.

 I know the subjects that resonate with me, and being as active on social media (as I have to be) gives me pretty good insight into the images that do and don’t resonate with others.
-So before posting a new image, I have a pretty good idea how many Likes, shares, and comments it will generate, but that’s never my prime motivator.
+So before posting a new image, I have a pretty good idea how many Likes, shares, and comments it will generate, but I never let that dictate the subjects I choose, or the images I share.

 Today’s dogwood image is one of my potential “cricket” shares.
 It likely won’t thrill as many people as some of my more colorful, in-your-face-beauty landscapes do, but I also suspect there will be a few people with whom it connects intensely.
 It’s one of several I captured and processed on last month’s quick Yosemite overnighter with my brother (click the link for the full story).